amt8u/hugo-blog/content/posts/creating-a-static-site-with-hugo/index.md

 Tags are very commonly used to group content and almost all CMS provide this capability.
 Hugo also has its in built.
 The theme already had the template, I just made a few visual changes so that it looks better.

 ## Frontmatter
 This was something that I wasn't aware of up until I started learning Gatsby and Hugo.
-In the CMS world like ghostjs or wordpress, you embed the metadata to your article via their UI.
+In the CMS world like ghostjs or WordPress, you embed the metadata to your article via their UI.
 This metadata gets stored in the DB with your article's content.
 But in Markdown where will you store that?
 Things like `tags`, `excerpt`, feature image, `slug`, date of publishing etc. All this info goes into Frontmatter.
 Not sure why its named as such.
 We can always call it markdown metadata.

 This was one of the time taking task, but again it's a one time job and going forward I will always be adding it with new articles.
 For example the frontmatter for this post is below.